Year

 Business Models & Strategy: ADEO operates in a largely linear economic model but implements actions to steer product selection towards a reduction in emissions, and deploys new business models focused on the circular economy.

 Consistency and Credibility: No incompatibility between the segments developed by ADEO and its strategy.
-Several aspects call into question the coherence and credibility of ADEO.
-ADEO announces that Leroy Merlin Russia has left its perimeter, but serious sources indicate that there is a financial package that allows the company to keep control of this part.
-Moreover, it is difficult to attribute credibility to ADEO's climate objectives when, in several publications, it does not set a reference year.
-The SBTi commitment of Leroy Merlin Brazil has been removed.
+Several aspects cast doubt on ADEO's consistency and credibility.
+The company states that Leroy Merlin Russia is no longer included in its reporting scope, but maintaining a consistent scope in ESG reporting may affect the overall consistency and clarity of ADEO's transition plan.
+Furthermore, it is difficult to attribute credibility to ADEO's climate objectives when, in several publications, it does not set a reference year.
+Leroy Merlin Brazil's SBTi commitment has been removed.

 Risks: ADEO's transition plan is largely based on the decarbonization of its suppliers, which would be stimulated by its Home Index.
 There is a risk that this indicator will be insufficiently managed and that supplier emissions will stagnate due to insufficient demand for low-carbon products that often cost more.
 In addition, the business model actions that ADEO is putting in place are not objectively defined, so there is no structured transition plan independent of suppliers.